psarando/shire-reckoning/README.md

 > which places the majority of the Shire Reckoning dates in 1932,
 > the year 'The Hobbit' was first completed, and also happens to be a leap-year,
 > a good starting point for marking Overlithe leap-days.
-> Additional month descriptions taken from http://en.wikipedia.org/wiki/Germanic_calendar.
+> Month and weekday descriptions are based on The Lord of the Rings: A Reader's Companion.
+>
 > Note: This calendar will erroneously mark June 22 as Overlithe days on centennial years which are not leap-years.

 Use [Leiningen](http://leiningen.org) and the [lein-exec plugin](https://github.com/kumarshantanu/lein-exec)